engineerudays/brd-agent-em/n8n_flows/planning_agent/WORKFLOW_GUIDE.md

 ## ⚠️ Important Notes

-1. **API Keys Required**: You must configure OpenAI API credentials before using these workflows
+1. **API Keys Required**: You must configure Anthropic API credentials before using these workflows
-2. **Costs**: These workflows use GPT-4 which incurs API costs.
+2. **Costs**: These workflows use Claude 3.5 Sonnet which incurs API costs.
 Monitor your usage.
+   - Approximate cost: $3 per million input tokens, $15 per million output tokens
-3. **Rate Limits**: Be aware of OpenAI rate limits for high-volume usage
+3. **Rate Limits**: Be aware of Anthropic rate limits for high-volume usage
 4. **Webhook URLs**: Update webhook paths if you want custom endpoints
 5. **State Storage**: n8n state is in-memory by default.
 For persistence, configure database storage